dimitrip13/CVS_Vaccine_Finder/README.md

 `CITIES = ['Hudson', 'Medford', 'Ocean City', 'Salem', 'Bee Cave']`<br>
 Note that you must have MA twice to match with its analagous city, in order.

-You will eventually see a new block letter heading, after which, you should make no changes to the code in order to ensure functionality, unless you know what you are doing with the code.
+You will eventually see a new block letter heading, after which, you should make no changes to the code in order to ensure functionality unless you know what you're doing with the code.
 If you know what's up, hack away!

 Save the code and run.